PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 The GEO page contains information about the experiment, including:

   - an experimental summary: gives you an understanding of *how* the experiment was performed.
   - literature citation
   - contact information
   - links to the Sample GEO pages: each sample will have its own page with additional information regarding how the sample was generated and analyzed
   - link to the SRA project containing the raw FASTQ files

 In addition, if we were interested in **downloading the raw counts matrix (`GSE50499_GEO_Ceman_counts.txt.gz`)**, which gives the number of reads/sequences aligning to each gene we could scroll down to **supplementary data** at the bottom of the page.

-You could download this file by clicking on the `ftp` link.
-In addition to the counts matrix file, you may want the metadata for the file to know which sample belongs to which conditions by clicking on the "Series Matrix File(s)" link if available.

-So yes, technically - you can skip the processing steps and just proceed with using the counts matrix created for you.
-But beware of the following:

-- This assumes the authors have aligned to the latest reference genome
-- It assumes you completely understand the bioinformatic pipeline used and that it is still acceptable to current standards
-- You will be missing out on the experience to process the dataset yourself and troubleshoot as you go.
-This experience is very valuable for *bioinformaticians-in-training* and gives you a space to troubleshoot with someone.
-Don't waste it because this may be the only time you will have to work with someone through data processing.

 <figure markdown="span">
   ![MOV10 Download](../img/mov10_download.png){ width="600"}